 Why should you use diet soda?
 The simple answer is that it just works better than regular soda.
 Some people speculate that it has something to do with artificial sweeteners.
 More importantly, diet soda does not leave a sticky mess to have to clean up.
 Hey, that’s important for your clean up!

 What’s the record for the biggest Mentos fountain?
 The official Spangler Science geyser was an 18-foot (5.5 m) blast that shot up and almost took out a half-million dollar, high definition TV camera.
 (You’ll find videos of some of our favorite eruptions online at www.SteveSpanglerScience.com.)

 If you want to take your Geyser-ology to the next level, you need the best eruption-making tool on the market… Steve Spangler’s Geyser Tube!

-On a personal note… Steve has performed this demonstration well over a thousand times – on television, talk shows, science conventions, teacher associations, for CEO’s at huge motivational speaking rallies, for Nobel Prize winners and anyone else who might watch.
-And the reaction is always the same… that’s amazing!
-My thanks to Lee Marek who originally shared the Mentos idea with me and to the hundreds of teachers and science enthusiasts who continue to share their funny pictures, videos and experiences.
+Steve Spangler has performed this demonstration thousands of times before audiences of all kinds and in all kinds of places.
+The reaction he gets is always the same: that’s amazing!
+Steve adds, “My thanks to Lee Marek, who originally shared the Mentos idea with me, and also to the hundreds of teachers and science enthusiasts who continue to share their funny geyser pictures, videos, and experiences.
+Keep ’em coming!”